-- To start an application you need to register with ucas.com, you can register at any time. - You can start an application from now. - Universities and colleges can't see your other choices when you apply. - Apply by the equal consideration date. - You have up to five choices, unless applying to study medicine, veterinary, medicine/science, dentistry - then it's four choices. - You can't apply to BOTH Oxford and Cambridge. - Applying costs £28.50.
-Payment TBC.
+- To start an application you need to register with ucas.com, you can register at any time. - From 16 May 2023 you'll be able to start an application. - Universities and colleges can't see your other choices when you apply. - Apply by the equal consideration date. - You have up to five choices, unless applying to study medicine, veterinary, medicine/science, dentistry - then it's four choices. - You can't apply to BOTH Oxford and Cambridge. - Applying costs £27.50.
+Paid by the school.